 Small municipalities — less than 10,000 households — often wonder if they have the resources necessary to implement ReCollect, or if their residents will be receptive to using online tools.
 With a progressive attitude, small municipalities can efficiently reach residents and foster participation in waste diversion programs.

-In this case study, staff from Beaumont, Rockaway, and North Battleford explain how they successfully implemented ReCollect in their smaller-sized communities.
+In this case study, staff from Beaumont and Rockaway explain how they successfully implemented ReCollect in their smaller-sized communities.

 “We were having trouble getting residents to keep the paper calendars we were mailing out.
 These calendars were often difficult to read and got thrown away as ‘junk mail’ by most residents,” said Sadie Miller, Environmental Sustainability Coordinator for the Town.
 “After switching to bi-weekly waste collection, we needed a better communication tool that was more easily accessible and accepted by our younger demographic.”

 It was determined the effectiveness of a web app and mobile app would far outweigh any associated costs.
 Beaumont staff searched online for testimonies, tested out web apps on other municipal websites and spoke to references.
 “Our inquiry into other solid waste apps did not last long as everything from the app design and brief references were not as positive,” stated Sadie.
 “We didn’t hear any negative feedback about ReCollect and didn’t experience any glitches while using their apps.
 ReCollect’s customer service was also incredible.”

 In addition, Beaumont has experienced a drastic decrease in the number of general resident calls (such as collection day inquiries) and less complaint calls regarding the complexity of the schedule.
 Staff find having ReCollect as a reference point makes answering questions substantially easier.